jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 2.X.X (XX-XX-202X)
+- Fixed a bug with the MultiscaleTopographicPositionImage tool.
+Previously an error would be issued if the user did not specify the hillshade image, which was intended to be an optional input parameter.

 Version 2.4.0 (17-05-2024)
 - Removed the requirement for an input DEM in the VectorStreamNetworkAnalysis tool.
 - Fixed a bug in the RepairStreamVectorTopology tool that reversed the direction of some stream arcs.